sammypanda/MCJE-PlayerQuests-Plugin/README.md

 <br>

-<h1 id="guide">Guides! ⚛</h1>
+<h1 id="guide">How to use the plugin ⚛</h1>

 - You can find the pre-release guide [here](https://github.com/sammypanda/MCJE-PlayerQuests-Plugin/tree/main/branding#readme).
-Things are subject to change, but I'm happy to answer questions on Discord.
+    - Things are subject to change, but I'm happy to answer questions on Discord.

 <br>